hathithuyhien205/MIS-311/README.md

 #### Analytical Insight
 The score distribution reveals distinct variance patterns across subject domains:
-* Math Vulnerability: Mathematics displays the highest vulnerability at the lower bound, featuring 4 extreme low end outliers (ranging from 0 to nearly 27 points).
+* Math Vulnerability: Mathematics displays the highest vulnerability at the lower bound, featuring 3 extreme low-end outliers below 22.5 points (0, 18, and 22), with a total of 4 students scoring under 30 points.
 This highlights a severe learning gap within a small subgroup of struggling students rather than a systemic failure across the entire cohort.
 * Reading & Writing Consistency: Both Reading and Writing exhibit tighter Interquartile Ranges (IQR) with only 1 low end outlier each ( around 17 points for Reading and around 10 points for Writing), reflecting greater overall score stability across the student population.

 #### Strategic Implication